 Being an integral part of the community means we are dedicated to supporting local pet related causes.

-We love to get involved – being a local, independent community vet is central to our ethos.
+We love to get involved – being a local community vet is central to our ethos.
 We regularly get involved in all pet related aspects in the local community, from local small dogs shows, to school visits, career fairs and raising money for local charities.

 As part of our continued commitment to charitable causes we have recently introduced a Dogshow Roadshow.
 The Roadshow is available, free of charge, for local charities, community groups, schools and associations and is a great way of raising funds.